-Within thought theory, a thought is the abstract perspective of a structure that inhabits a region of space called mindspace.
+Within thought theory, a thought reveals the abstract perspective of a system that inhabits a region of space called mindspace.

-This energy might be responsible for forcing change upon the material world.
+These systemic values of energy must be responsible for forcing the arrangement of the material world.

 We tend to think that thoughts are separate from physical reality.
-However, the truth may be that both worlds are separate halves of a single entity, that employs a single form of mathematics to manage both worlds.
+However, the truth may be that the same mathematics can be used to evaluate both thoughts and matter.

-And these 5 patterns are unique perspectives on the basic nature of the symbol, and they explain how symbols form, connect, and exchange energy between themselves within mindspace.
+These 5 patterns explain how symbols form, connect, and exchange energy between themselves.

-So when you look around, don't think about the separated arrangements of matter that you see, think about the connected arrangements of patterns that represent them within a hyper-dimensional mindspace.
+So when you look around, don't think about the separated arrangements of matter that you see, think about the inter-connected arrangements of patterns that represent them within a hyper-dimensional mindspace.